-Amazon Prime Day (er, days) is scheduled for July 15-16 this year.
-What are the best credit cards to use to boost your savings even further?
+Amazon Prime Day is scheduled for Oct.
+13-14 this year.
+These are the best credit cards to use to boost your savings even further.

 This event typically takes place in mid-July, but the company decided to push it during the coronavirus pandemic.
 The mid-October timing should fuel an early start to the holiday shopping season.

 Here are my top credit card recommendations to help you maximize rewards for Prime Day.

 Where better to start than Amazon’s own co-branded card?
 It gives an unlimited 5% cash back at Amazon.com and Whole Foods Market.
 Cardholders get 2% cash back at restaurants, gas stations and drugstores and 1% everywhere else.
 You have to be an Amazon Prime member to get this card (and to access Prime Day deals).